Anne-KatherineBurns/bbn-sensitivity-atlas/README.md

 <img width="1395" height="1037" alt="Screenshot 2026-03-19 at 10 55 30" src="https://github.com/user-attachments/assets/840e8a8d-1672-418f-a53b-f7f6e93b91a2" />

 Schematic overview of the BBN calculation as implemented in [PRyMordial](https://github.com/vallima/PRyMordial).
 The three computational stages: background thermodynamics , neutron--proton interconversion rates and the nuclear reaction network are shown along with their three outputs: $N_\text{eff}$, the relic neutrino abundance, and the final light-element abundances.
 Each colored circle represents a fundamental input parameter varied in this analysis.
 The symbols described in the legend indicates whether a given quantity depends on the photon temperature, neutrino temperature, or scale factor.
-Arrows trace how each input propagates through the calculation.[View PDF Here](https://github.com/user-attachments/files/26111488/PRyMordial_BBBBN.pdf)
+Arrows trace how each input propagates through the calculation.
+[View PDF Here](https://github.com/user-attachments/files/26111488/PRyMordial_BBBBN.pdf)

 ---